SkeevingQuack/nwn2n/items/Amulet to Tyr.md

 **Attunement:** Required

-Can be used to cast *Greater Restoration* once per day, but is now broken.
+Can be used to cast *Greater Restoration* once per day, but is now mangled and shattered.